kamalasaurus/sandl/README.md

 5. concatenate server code
 6. finish pre and post scripts
 7. add command for glsl and web assembly
+8. add concatenation code for service worker to preload assets

 1. SWITCH FROM JSHINT TO ESLINT!!